 - Keep sharpening the pencil to get the maximum range of colors as you’re coloring.
-(The set comes with a little pencil sharpener, but I used my trusty Xacto brand sharpener… the inexpensive manual kind.)
+(The set comes with a little pencil sharpener, but I used my trusty Xacto brand sharpener… the inexpensive manual, non-electric kind.)

 - Turn the pencil very slowly to get the colors you want.
 It may take some practice to see just where your chosen color needs to be, in relation to the paper you’re coloring on.

 I’m definitely in love with this pencil set.
 But do I really need 12 of them…?
 I think this one will last me a very long time.